 Many coffee lovers have heard the claim that adding a pinch of salt to your cup of joe can help to reduce bitterness and enhance other flavors.
-This tip has been called the “Alton Brown trick” since he was one of the first celebrity chefs to suggest trying this.
+This tip has been called the “Alton Brown trick” since he was one of the first celebrity chefs to suggest trying salt in coffee.

 So that brings us to this article where I will explore the science behind this claim and help you decide if salt is the secret ingredient you’ve been missing in your coffee.

 Whether you want to ween yourself off cream and sugar but find black coffee a bit too bold or you just want to see if it works, this article should have something for you.
-Luckily coffee is cheap, so try it in a small pot.
+You may want to try with a small quantity.
 If you hate it, just dump it and brew up another…sans the salt.

 Does Salt Take The Bitterness Out Of Coffee?